DylanEsguerra/PBPK_SBML_JAX/README.md

 ## Implementation Challenges and Current Status

 ### Core vs Modular Implementation
 The core implementation (`run_PBPK.py`) successfully solves the complete PBPK model by treating all compartments as part of a single system.
 This approach works well because all concentrations are updated simultaneously in each timestep.
+Parameter choices are also the most up to date in this version.

 ### Circular Dependencies in Modular Version
 The modular implementation (`run_simulation.py`) faces challenges with circular dependencies due to bidirectional flows: